rjjrbatarao/MikroDev/README.md

 }
 ```
 Note: the dev.update() only needed if using events based response
+Also F() macro are used to save ram.
-Please check included samples to fiddle with
+Please check included samples for for learning

 ## Documentation